 Other Things To Do At Hidden Bay Resort

 Because I am an active traveler, I often bring books on trips I never read, instead, opting to adventure.
 During the 10 days we spent at the Hidden Bay Resort, I sat on an Indonesian couch, facing the sapphire ocean, and read more than one.
-I filled notebooks with thoughts and ideas I suddenly had time to think.
-When I took breaks, I'd walk along the edge of the water around the island.
-The sand covered sinuous lines of shells, shaped like the protruding bones of the island.
+I filled notebooks with the thoughts and ideas I suddenly had time to think.
+When I took breaks, I’d walk along the edge of the water around the island.
+Sinuous lines of shells protruded from the sand like the bones of the island.

 Guests could take fins and a mask to kick around the water.
 We could take a stand-up paddleboard and cruise from spot to spot exploring the unspoiled ocean and the sea life within.
 Once, we all took a ride behind the “limousine” with a board attached to the back that allowed us to cruise underwater, controlling our descent and ascent through another world.

-Luana also offered very affordable massages which were a joy to the boys after their two daily surf sessions and a joy to me just because.
+Luana also offered very affordable massages which were a joy to the boys after their two daily surf sessions and a treat for me, just because.
 Ina led yoga in the mornings for everyone to stretch their muscles before using them against the currents.
-She led some private pilates classes for me in the afternoons when she returned from riding waves.
+She led private pilates classes for me in the afternoons when she returned from riding waves.

 On our last night, Alex and his crew prepared a romantic, surprise dinner for me and Howard in our uma.
-Candlelight lit up dishes prepared with the local ingredients we had enjoyed during our entire visit but these dishes were special and unique and the first time we had gotten to savor a meal alone.
+Candlelight spilled over dishes prepared with the local ingredients we had enjoyed during our entire visit but these dishes were special and unique and the first time we had gotten to savor a meal alone.